nvie/git-toolbelt/README.md

     other-branch...
 CONFLICTS AHEAD

-### git-assume / git-unassume / git-show-assumed
+### git-skip / git-unskip / git-show-skipped

-Git supports marking files "assumed unchanged", meaning any change in the file locally will not be shown in status reports, or be added when you stage all files.
+Git supports marking files "skip worktree", meaning any change in the file locally will not be shown in status reports, or be added when you stage all files.
 This feature can be useful to toggle some switches locally, or experiment with different settings, without running the risk of accidentally